 Maybe he would be open to it.
 Maybe he would crush her in just the right way for her to be able to move on.
 Maybe she’d get back with him and later regret it.
 It could be any of those things.
 But that doesn’t matter because there’s been great stories told throughout history that feature all of those things.
 So you can still have an awesome life and have any of those things in it.

-The most important relationship is the one you have with yourself.
+Of course the most important relationship is the one you have with yourself.
 You have to be humble.
 You have to be just as ready to fail as to succeed.
 Because the point isn’t what happens, it’s only that life moves forward.
 That is what it is to live—to experience life.
 We’re not supposed to get stuck analyzing things.
-We’re supposed to Be, as a verb.
+We’re supposed to be, as a verb.

 I know it hurts when people first split.
 It’s an awful, hollow, gut-wrenching feeling.
 But you were given that feeling for a reason.
 That’s the same one artists use to make you feel something beautiful in a book or movie or even a song.
 It’s not all bad.
 When you’re ready, use that pain as a motivator to shift your thinking to your future nows.
 Because you never know, the perfect person for who you are now might already be in your life.